 AsciiDoc is an actively used text markup language created in 2002.
 AsciiDoc is a human-readable document format, semantically equivalent to DocBook XML, but using plain-text mark-up conventions.
 AsciiDoc documents can be created using any text editor and read “as-is”, or rendered to HTML or any other format supported by a DocBook tool-chain, i.e. PDF, TeX, Unix manpages, e-books, slide presentations, etc..
 Read more on Wikipedia...

 - AsciiDoc ranks in the top 10% of languages

 - AsciiDoc first appeared in 2002

 - file extensions for AsciiDoc include asciidoc, adoc and asc

 - See also: python, ruby, xml, html, tex, unix, java

-- I have 36 facts about AsciiDoc. what would you like to know? email me and let me know how I can help.
+- Have a question about AsciiDoc not answered here?
+Email me and let me know how I can help.

 Example code from Linguist:

 AsciiDoc Home Page ================== Title ----- Example Articles ~~~~~~~~~~~~~~~~ - Item 1 - Item 2 - Item 3

 = My Article J. Smith https://wikipedia.org[Wikipedia] is an on-line encyclopaedia, available in English and *many* other languages. == Software You can install 'package-name' using the `gem` command: gem install package-name == Hardware Metals commonly used include: * copper * tin * lead